vk12122/bitvijays.github.io-sphinx/docs/LFF-CIS-ElectricalGrid.rst

 Tower Wires not straight?
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Wires strung between two transmission towers seem to sag in the middle.
-Electrical lines curve downward to reduce the force needed to hold them in place.
-Otherwise, towers would have to be built even stronger and they would cost more.
+This is to allow for wind sheer on the towers without stressing the lines.

 Substations
 -----------